Space for Silence A Space for Joy

 Thameslink services run into the closest station, City Thameslink.
 Other operators run services to nearby Blackfriars.

 The closest tube stations are St Paul’s (Central Line) and Blackfriars (District & Circle Lines).

 We are open for visitors and worshippers, and our services and recitals have resumed.
-There are a number of measures in place to help ensure your safety when you are in St Bride’s.
+We are easing our COVID-19 restrictions but some measures remain in place for all our safety.

 We have earned Visit England’s official “We’re good to go” accreditation to show that we are following public health and industry COVID-19 guidelines.